ericwbailey/ericwbailey.website/source/published/equivalent-experience-can-cut-both-ways.md

   loading="lazy"
   src="{{ '/img/posts/equivalent-experience-can-cut-both-ways/dogs-knowledge-panel-search-result.png' | url }}" />

 The area that occupies the main portion of the screenshot is what Google refers to as a “[knowledge panel](https://support.google.com/knowledgepanel/answer/9163198?hl=en).”
-It’s a space before the search results that tries to answer your search query with a mix of algorithmically-generated and manually curated information.
+It’s a space before the search results that tries to answer your search query with a mix of algorithmically-generated and manually-curated information.

 My instructor was telling me about some of the navigational muscle memory they had to re-learn based off of an update to the search result template’s underlying markup structure.
 This included adapting to the presence of knowledge panel content and its—ahem—unique decisions regarding underlying markup structure.